ssbc/go-ssb/README.md

 )
 ```

+Where HKDF-Expand uses `sha256` for hashing, a hash-length of 32 bytes, and the final Derived-Secret length is also 32 bytes.

 `msg_key` is the symmetric key that is encrypted to each recipient or group.
 When entrusting the message, instead of sharing the `msg_key` instead the message `read_key` is shared.
 this gives access to header metadata and body but not ephemeral keys.